Andy-Gilbey/BasicSwapCaseX86/README.md

 ## Issues/Notes

 ### Input Edge Cases
-The program is designed to only take in 23 characters.
-If more than 23 are used, the program will cut off the extra characters.
+The programme is designed to accept only 23 characters.
+If more than 23 are input, the programme will truncate the excess characters.

-The program is designed to work exclusivly with ASCII characters, and does not account for extended ASCII or Unicode characters.
-If these characters are used unexpected output may occur.
+The programme is designed to work exclusively with ASCII characters and does not account for extended ASCII or Unicode characters.
+Should these characters be used, unexpected output may occur.

 ###